canonical/mongodb-operator/documentation/tutorial.md

 ## Access MongoDB
 > **!** *Disclaimer: this part of the tutorial accesses MongoDB via the `admin` user. **Do not** directly interface with the admin user in a production environment.
 In a production environment [always create a separate user](https://www.mongodb.com/docs/manual/tutorial/create-users/) and connect to MongoDB with that user instead.
 Later in the section covering Relations we will cover how to access MongoDB without the admin user.*

 The first action most users take after installing MongoDB is accessing MongoDB.
-The easiest way to do this is via the MongoDB shell, with `mongosh`.
+The easiest way to do this is via the MongoDB shell, with `mongo`.
 You can read more about the MongoDB shell [here](https://www.mongodb.com/docs/mongodb-shell/).
-For this part of the Tutorial we will access MongoDB via  `mongosh`.
-Fortunately there is no need to install the Mongo shell, as `mongosh` is already installed on the units hosting the Charmed MongoDB application.
+For this part of the Tutorial we will access MongoDB via  `mongo`.
+Fortunately there is no need to install the Mongo shell, as `mongo` is already installed on the units hosting the Charmed MongoDB application as `charmed-mongodb.mongo`.

 ### MongoDB URI
 Connecting to the database requires a Uniform Resource Identifier (URI), MongoDB expects a [MongoDB specific URI](https://www.mongodb.com/docs/manual/reference/connection-string/).
 The URI for MongoDB contains information which is used to authenticate us to the database.
 We use a URI of the format: